dfriveros11/CanBeTheObjectIdentify/README.md

 # Can Be The Object Identify?  :boom:
 ## Description

-We wanted to do a game in which the people have an approcha with image classification.
+We wanted to do a game in which the people have an approach with image classification.
 People can put different objects to the webcam and check if is detect or not.

 ## Authors